 "I doubt it.
 But she's right, Spike's bluffing." said Sam, watching with interest.
 Despite Jack's many attempts to interest her in a game, Sam had never given it much of a try.
 She preferred to watch Jack play Teal'c - it always cracked her up when Jack had absolutely no idea if Teal'c was bluffing or not.
 However, she too was sure that Spike was bluffing, and like Willow, she wasn't sure why.

 "Really?
 How can you tell?" asked Daniel, curiously.
-Unlike Sam, he had on occasion joined in one Jack's poker games, and unlike Teal'c he just couldn't manage a poker face.
+Unlike Sam, he had on occasion joined in Jack's poker games, and unlike Teal'c he just couldn't manage a poker face.
 However, he had some skill at telling when Jack was bluffing or genuinely had a good hand or not, but Spike, judging by his relaxed and easy posture, could have either.

 "Are we really having a conversation about poker?
 Now?" asked Buffy to the room at large.

 "Indeed." said Teal'c.
 Buffy looked at him, wondering what exactly he meant by that.
 She couldn't tell.
 Talk about a poker face.